andrewsjg/wpw-sdk-go/README.md

 ![The Worldpay Within puzzle piece](http://wptechinnovation.github.io/worldpay-within-sdk/images/architecture/worldpayWithinFig1.png)

 ## Get started
-1. Download this repo
+1. Download this repo (into GOPATH)
+* `go get github.com/WPTechInnovation/wpw-sdk-go`
-3. Run the examples...
+2. Run the examples...

 ## Run the examples
-* build examles using 'go build'
+* You can build examles using `go build *.go` or run without building using `go run *.go`
-* Run the consumer project
+* Run the producer or producer-callbacks project: `cd wpw-sdk-go/examples/sample-producer-callbacks/` and `go run eventhandler.go main.go`
-* Simultaneously run the producer or producer-callbacks project
+* Simultaneously run the consumer project: `cd wpw-sdk-go/examples/sample-consumer/` and `go run main.go`
 * The two smart devices should communicate with each other and make a payment

 ## Compatibility and pre-requisites